-Ret Instruction: The return instruction takes the control back to the location immediately after a call function in the caller.
+Ret Instruction: The return instruction takes function in the caller.
 The operations are

 - The return address at the top of the stack is popped off - The address popped off the stack is then jumped

 Hence, a combination of 'push' and 'return' statements allow jumping to specific portion of code and returning from it after executing it.
 As the location of the stored EIP is available onto a stack, writing a popped value at that location is possible.